nithiyashree2533/VLSI-LAB-EXP-3/README.md

         To simulate and synthesis multiplier using Xilinx ISE.

 **APPARATUS REQUIRED:**

-Xilinx 14.7
-Spartan6 FPGA
+         Vivado 2023.2

 **PROCEDURE:**